AsmaaAamir/CI_PP3_RPS/README.md

 once registration is complete, the user is greeted with a notice that they have successfully registered and gives the choice to play or go the home page.

 #### Game and Plat again
+The user makes the first move by selecting rock, paper or sissors by tyoing it on the keybaord.
+Then computer makes its move and the game's outcome is displayed to the user.
+If the users enter anthying other then rock ,paper and sissord  in the consol, the application will keep presenting the same option.
+When the user wins, lose or ties a notice stating that they can play agian will appear.
+If they select yes the game will restart. if not, it offers the user below optiom:
+- Play again
+- Home page
+- Quit

+#### Quit game
+The application display a goodbye message whne the user exits.

 ## User Stories